mmuehlbeyer/kafka-ops/kafka_examples.md

 # Kafka examples

-Some examples working with Kafka for an unordered list of examples have a look at [ examples](./examples)
+Some basic commands working with Kafka

+for additional examples have a look at [ code_snippets](./code_snippets)

 ## topic related stuff